Solving Data-Driven Newsvendor Pricing Problems with Decision-Dependent Effect: Experiments

 \subsection{Data Description}

 We conduct numerical experiments on two datasets.
 The first dataset comes from a real-world power plant pricing scenario.
 This dataset describes the electricity demand and price situation in Victoria, Australia from 2015 to 2020.
 Factors affecting the electricity demand include temperature, solar exposure, holidays, rainfall, etc. The manager needs to decide on the electricity price on a daily frequency based on these features.
 The main challenge is that the manager does not know how demand changes with price under the current features.
 He/she can only estimate demand based on historical pricing and feature data.
 Noted that the intuitive inverse relationship between electricity consumption and price maybe not so clear in the dataset.
 In summer and winter when the electricity demand is high, power plants often control electricity demand by increasing prices, which results in a less significant inverse relationship between price and demand in the dataset.
 This also reflects the importance of decision-dependency in our model.
+The source of the real-world dataset can be seen in Section \ref{sec::appd-data-description}.

 The second dataset comes from simulated data.
 We generated the demand, price and feature data from a known distribution and functional relationship.
 The aim is to maximize actual profits through optimal pricing and order quantity decisions.
 The underlying demand distribution and parameter values of this dataset can be found in Section \ref{sec::appd-data-description}.